metno/weatherapi-docs/docs/doc/TermsOfService.md

 ### Traffic

-Cache data locally and don't generate unnecessary traffic, e.g. by repeated requests for data which never change (like CAP warnings).
+Cache data locally and don't generate unnecessary traffic, e.g. by repeated requests for data which never change (e.g. MetAlert warnings, images with timestamps).

 Do not ask too often, and don't schedule requests every hour on the dot (add a random number of minutes to the time of the requests as our data are continously